EOEPCA/eoepca-killercoda/processing/openeo/5-deploy-openeo.md

-## Deploying OpenEO GeoTrellis

-With dependencies in place, deploy OpenEO GeoTrellis:
+With dependencies in place, we can now deploy OpenEO GeoTrellis:

 ```bash
 helm upgrade -i openeo-geotrellis-openeo sparkapplication \